 State of Good Repair Grants - 5337

-Eligible recipients are state and local government authorities, or other public entities in urbanized areas with fixed guideway and high intensity motorbus systems in revenue service for at least seven full federal fiscal years prior to the beginning of the federal fiscal year of the apportionment.
+Eligible recipients are states, local government authorities, or other public entities in urbanized areas with fixed guideway and/or high-intensity motorbus systems in revenue service for at least seven full federal fiscal years prior to the beginning of the federal fiscal year of the apportionment.

-State of Good Repair Grants funds are available for capital projects that maintain a fixed guideway or a high intensity motorbus system in a state of good repair, including projects to replace and rehabilitate:
+State of Good Repair Grants funds are available for capital projects that maintain a fixed guideway or a high-intensity motorbus system in a state of good repair, including projects to replace, rebuild, maintain, and rehabilitate:

 - rolling stock

 - signals and communications

 - operational support equipment, including computer hardware and software.

 Funds may also be used to develop and implement transit asset management plans.

 Funds are available for obligation for four fiscal years.
 This includes the fiscal year in which the amount is made available or appropriated plus three additional years.